UBC-MOAD/ccar-modeling-docs/code-notes/my_Tracers_NEMO.rst

 .. code-block:: bash

     cd NEMO-code/NEMOGCM/CONFIG
-    ./makenemo -r GYRE_LOBSTER -n MyTrcGyreLobster -m ocean add_key "key_netcdf4 key_nosignedzero key_my_trc"
+    ./makenemo -r GYRE_LOBSTER -n YourTrcGyreLobster -m ocean add_key "key_netcdf4 key_nosignedzero key_my_trc"

-That will use the existing :kbd:`GYRE_LOBSTER` configuration as a basis to build a new configuration called :kbd:`MyTrcGyreLobster` with the :kbd:`ocean` architecture definitions.
+That will use the existing :kbd:`GYRE_LOBSTER` configuration as a basis to build a new configuration called :kbd:`YourTrcGyreLobster` with the :kbd:`ocean` architecture definitions.
 The C Pre-Processor (CPP) keys :kbd:`key_netcdf4` and :kbd:`key_nosignedzero` will be added to configurations.
 The key :kbd:`key_my_trc` added the code in TOP_SRC/MY_TRC to the compile.
 The resulting configuration,
-including a compiled and link NEMO executable, is located in :file:`NEMO-code/NEMOGCM/CONFIG/MyTrcGyreLobster`.
+including a compiled and link NEMO executable, is located in :file:`NEMO-code/NEMOGCM/CONFIG/YourTrcGyreLobster`.

 See :command:`./makenemo -h` for details of options and sub-commands.